danielgaskell/scc/doc/syscalls.md

 Standard SymbOS system calls that do not use 32-bit data types (`File_Open()`, etc.) should all be thread-safe, as these use a semaphore system to ensure that only one message is passed in `_symmsg` at the same time.

+In addition to `symbos.h`, these functions can be found in `symbos/threads.h`.

 ### thread_start()

 ```c